Second Vienna Award: Statistics

-Borders of 1941 Hungary, with ethnic make-up according to the 1910 census.

 Historian Keith Hitchins summarised the situation created by the award:

 Far from settling matters, the Vienna Award had exacerbated relations between Romania and Hungary.
 It did not solve the nationality problem by separating all Magyars from all Romanians.
 Some 1,150,000 to 1,300,000 Romanians, or 48 per cent to over 50 per cent of the population of the ceded territory, depending upon whose statistics are used, remained north of the new frontier, while about 500,000 Magyars (other Hungarian estimates go as high as 800,000, Romanian as low as 363,000) continued to reside in the south.

 Apart from natural population growth, the differences between the censuses were caused by other complex reasons like migration, the assimilation of Jews and bilingual speakers.
-According to Hungarian registrations, 100,000 Hungarian refugees had arrived in Hungary from South Transylvania by January 1941.
-Most of them sought refuge in the north, and almost as many persons arrived from Hungary in the reannexed territory as those who moved to the Trianon Hungarian territory from South Transylvania.
+According to Hungarian registrations, 100,000 Hungarian refugees had arrived in North Transylvania from South Transylvania by January 1941.
+And almost as many Hungarians arrived from Trianon Hungary in North Transylvania.

-As a result of the migrations, the number of North Transylvanian Hungarians increased by almost 100,000.
 On the other hand, nearly the same number of Romanians left to Southern Transylvania by February 1941, according to the incomplete registration of North Transylvanian refugees that was carried out by the Romanian government.
-Also, a fall in the total population suggests that a further 40,000 to 50,000 Romanians moved from North Transylvania to South Transylvania, including refugees who were omitted from the official registration for various reasons.
+Also, a further fall in the total population suggests that a further 40,000 to 50,000 Romanians moved from North Transylvania to South Transylvania, including refugees who were omitted from the official registration for various reasons.

-Hungarian gains by assimilation were balanced by losses for other groups of native speakers, such as Jews.
-The shift of languages was most typical among bilingual Romanians and Hungarians.
-On the other hand, in Máramaros and Szatmár Counties, dozens of settlements had many people who had declared themselves as Romanian in 1930 but now identified themselves as Hungarian in 1941 although they had not spoken any Hungarian even in 1910.
+Hungarian gains by assimilation were also balanced by losses for other groups of native speakers, such as Jews.
+The shift of languages was most typical among bilingual Romanians and Hungarians, however, in Máramaros and Szatmár Counties, dozens of settlements had many people who had declared themselves as Romanian in 1930 but now identified themselves as Hungarian in 1941 although they had not spoken any Hungarian even in 1910.